 General Operating Support Grants help fund the overall mission of arts organizations in Clackamas, Multnomah and Washington Counties.
-Applicants must have minimum eligible income of $80,000 and at least one paid professional staff.
-Awarded once every two years.
+Applicants must have minimum eligible income of $75,000 for three years and at least one paid professional staff.
+New applicants reviewed every year.

 Professional Development Grants assist artists or arts administrators with opportunities that specifically improve their business management development skills and/or brings the artist or the arts organization to another level artistically.
 Awarded twice per year.